-In this work, we studied the impact of dynamically changing link capacities (link capacities can take on integer values from [1, C] with C > 1) on the performance bounds of the LIS and the SIS protocols on DAGs and we obtained stability bounds for greedy protocols running on arbitrary networks.
-We proved that the LIS and SIS protocols have linear performance bounds on DAGs and that there are polynomial stability thresholds for greedy protocols on arbitrary networks depending on the maximum link capacity C and the length of the longest network path.
+In this work, we studied the impact of dynamically changing link capacities (link capacities can take on integer values from [1, C] with C > 1) on the performance bounds of LIS and SIS protocols on DAGs and we obtained stability bounds for greedy protocols running on arbitrary networks.
+We proved that LIS and SIS protocols have linear performance bounds on DAGs and that there are polynomial stability thresholds for greedy protocols on arbitrary networks depending on the maximum link capacity C and the length of the longest network path.

-A careful inspection of the proofs of the lower bound for LIS obtained in this work reveals that they also hold in the more restrictive model, where link capacities stay fixed for time at least a constant of the number of packets in the system at the time when the capacity was last set.
-This model is called QuasiStatic Link Capacities Model [11].
-Therefore, the tight bound we prove here for LIS implies some kind of collapse of a powerful model (Model of Dynamic Capacities) to a weaker one (QuasiStatic Link Capacities Model) that is, rather surprising.

-An interesting avenue for further research would be to determine performance bounds for other stable protocols on DAGs such as FTG and NTS in the model of dynamic capacities.
-Also, an interesting question is if LIS and SIS have polynomial performance bounds on general networks.
+A careful inspection of the lower bounds for LIS and SIS obtained in this work reveals that they, also, hold in a more restrictive case, where link capacities can take on values from the two-valued set of integers $\{1, C\}$ for C > 1 that will stay fixed for a long time that is at least a constant proportion of the number of packets in the system at the time when the capacity was last set (Quasi-Static Link Capacities Model [9]).
+Therefore, the tight bound we prove here for LIS implies the collapse of a powerful model (Model of Dynamic Capacities) to a weaker one (Quasi-Static Link Capacities Model) that is rather surprising.
+An open question that remains is if there is a linear upper bound on the packet delay of SIS on DAGs.
+Also, an interesting question would be to determine polynomial performance bounds for other stable protocols on DAGs such as FTG and NTS.